eduardogalba/PROLOG/README.md

 ``
 Surfaces can have an arbitrary number of cells in both dimensions. @p In order to accomplish this, we define two types of surfaces, both containing load values.
 We establish @prop{basic_surface/1}
 which must consist of at least one line, with each line containing at least one cell.
-It is defined by:
+It is defined by:@p
 @includedef{basic_surface/1}
 Additionally, we define @prop{surface/1} as above but in addition must ensure that all lines possess the same number of cells.
-It is defined by:
+It is defined by:@p
 @includedef{surface/1}
 As you can see, an auxiliary predicate has been employed, which accepts the size as a term.
-In each recursion step, it verifies the length of the horizontal lines.
+In each recursion step, it verifies the length of the horizontal lines. @p
 @includedef{surface_acc/2}

-@subsection{Some examples of use:}
+###Some examples of use:
 @begin{enumerate}
 @item Check if a @prop{basic_surface/1} is correct:
 ``